GLOBAL MARKETS-Investors flee stocks for bonds on US downgrade

 "In many ways this is not about the downgrade.
 I think it's about the underlying fundamentals and issues that are embodied in the downgrade itself," said Jonathan Golub, chief U.S. equity strategist at UBS in New York.

-"Almost universally my clients are blaming this on the government, this lack of confidence -- and that is what this is," said William Suplee, a certified financial planner at Structured Asset Management in Paoli, Pennsylvania, who said he had received several calls from clients on Monday.

-"This sell-off is uniformly blamed by my clients on the government's inability to act rationally."

-MSCI's all-country world stock index dropped 5.1 percent to its lowest level since September 2010.
+MSCI's all-country world stock index .MIWD00000PUS dropped 5.1 percent to its lowest level since September 2010.

-Monday's global stock market sell-off wiped out more than $1.35 trillion in investor wealth worldwide, according to the 5.2 percent drop in the MSCI World Index .MIWD00000PUS.
-The index entered the week with a value of $26.42 trillion.

 SEARCH FOR SAFETY